- May I begin a thesis in my senior year if I do not have a 3.5 GPA in my major?

 How do I petition the Honors Faculty Advisory Committee?

 Honors candidate may petition the Honors Faculty Advisory Committee for permission to proceed with a thesis in some way not directly covered by the guidelines (change of structure, schedule, or field).
 In most cases, a petition should include a letter from the student explaining the request and the reasons behind it and a letter of support from the thesis adviser or department.
 Petitions are granted only when the Committee sees compelling reasons for the change.
+Petitions can be conveyed to the Honors Faculty Advisory Committee by the Director of Specialized Honors (Prof. Kimberly Rhodes).

 Can I get additional library privileges as an honors candidate?

 What happens if I proceed with the thesis and I don’t achieve a 3.5 major GPA by graduation?

 You will not receive specialized honors at graduation, but you can still receive credit for your work as an independent study.
-Whether you receive 4 credits or 8 credits for your work depends on how much work you have completed and should be worked out with your thesis adviser.
+The amount of credit you receive for your work depends on how much work you have completed and should be worked out with your thesis adviser.

 Does my regular departmental adviser have to be my thesis adviser?